smarticoai/public-api/docs/interfaces/TActivityLog.md

-# Interface: TPointsHistoryLog
+# Interface: TActivityLog

-TPointsHistoryLog describes a unified history log entry for points, gems, or diamonds changes.
+TActivityLog describes a unified history log entry for points, gems, or diamonds changes.
 The structure is the same regardless of balance type, making it easy to iterate and display.

 ## Properties